euthuppan/artifactory-scm-plugin/README.md

 - supports basic authentication

-- supports connection through proxy

-- supports running on slave

 - supports http:// and file:// protocols e.g - URL can be http://www.apache.org/dyn/closer.cgi/maven/binaries/apache-maven-3.0.4-bin.tar.gz

 Note: If the type is unknown the plugin will simply copy the file to workspace

+TODO:
+- supports running on slave